msadeqhe/platform-id/README.md

 ## Description

-This is a header-only library to detect current platform for C and C++ programming languages.
+It is a header-only library to detect current platform in C and C++ programming languages.

 Considering:
 - It does not `#include` header files to check for macros as much as possible.